 Ryan Elizabeth Smith graduated from Mississippi College in August 2017, after receiving The Undergraduate Student of the Year Award.
-She is currently working as an Interior Designer and Layout Specialist at SmileDirectClub, a retail company based in Nashville, Tennessee.
-In this position, Ryan creates furniture layouts and finish plans for SmileShops across the US and several other countries.
-Since starting this fast-paced job, she has personally designed over 130 shops.
+She is currently working as a Contract Interior Designer and Store Planner for Dollar General.
+In this position, Ryan designs the layout of fixtures and determines merchandise placement to create a functional and pleasing shopping experience for customers.
+She works alongside eight other designers, remodeling retail shops across the country.
 Ryan has passed the IDFX portion of the NCIDQ and is currently studying for the IDPX and Practicum portions.
 She is anxious and excited about being one step closer to becoming a licensed Interior Designer.

 Kristen Millican graduated from Mississippi College in 2013 with a B.S. in Interior Design.
 While studying at MC, Kristen received an Award of Merit in 2012 for Cooper Lighting’s Student Design Competition and the Interior Design Major of the Year in 2013.
 She also served as the ASID South Central Student Representative to the Board for 2012-2013.
 After graduating, Kristen worked in the design studio at IDS, Inc. in Nashville, TN where she worked on a variety of workplace projects and earned her LEED Green Associate.